RobDong21/moovup/README.md

 - SPA: Create-React-App (https://github.com/facebook/create-react-app) seems to be an obvious choice to scaffold a Single Page Application with ReactJS
 - State management: Since the React tree is small and prop drilling is not an issue here, it feels overkill to pull a state management such as Redux/Recoil/Zustang.
 I could have made use of the native Context but again I didnt see the need here.
 - API call: In general, I would use react-query to handle api calls as it handles delicate tasks such as caching.
-Same reason as above, for this project it would be overkill.
-Same reason for preferring the native fetch api against axios.
+I also choose purposely the native fetch api against axios.
 - UI framework: Even though the instruction mentions the right to use a UI framework in order to speed up development, I choose to create components myself to keep the bundle light.
 - Modal: react-modal (https://github.com/reactjs/react-modal) could have been a choice.
 But React has a way to make one in a simple and native way with Portal
 - Mobile first: decide to support viewport start from 576px which correspond to Bootstrap XS breakpoint
+- E2E test: Cypress do wonder for end to end test.
+But for this project, it feels unecessary.

 ---